Frequently Asked Questions (FAQ)

 Consultation costs CA$200 per hour, plus tax if you are in Canada.

 Yes and no. You can have an initial consultation session with an initial consultation agreement only once.
-ICCRC obliges regulated Canadian immigration consultants (RCICs) to sign a Retainer Agreement with a client, if they are coming back with more questions.
-The session may, of course, be held, but only after signing a Retainer Agreement.
+CICC requires that regulated Canadian immigration consultants (RCICs) sign a Retainer Agreement with a client, if they are coming back with more questions.
+The new session may, of course, be held, but only after signing a Retainer Agreement.

 I charge because I value my time and yours.
 Free consultation sessions is a marketing strategy applied by some RCICs.
 At Umka Immigration Consulting, I charge for the initial consultation session.

 However, if you decide to retain me for any service, the money you paid for the initial consultation session will be deducted from the representation fee.
 For example, if you paid CA$200 for an initial consultation session and then retained me as your representative in a Canadian immigration application that costs CA$1,000.
 You will pay CA$800 for retaining my services.